• Skip to main content

 Table of Contents

-What affects how often your cats go poop?
+What affects how often your cat goes poop?

-Some of the different things that can affect how often do cats poop: how old is your cat, what cat food does your cat eat, is your cat healthy, how about their environment, does your cat have stresses, etc. One or multiple of these could be a factor in how often your cat goes poop.
+There are a few things that can affect how often your cat poops.
+For example, how old is your cat, what cat food you feed them, your cats overall health, their environment, does your cat have stress in their life, etc. One or more of these could be a factor in how many times per day your cat goes poop.

-Your cat’s age can make a difference.
-For example a kitten will likely poop more often than an adult cat.
-The type of food, how often you feed them, and how much you give them to eat also will influence your cats poo frequency.
-For example, low quality food with lots of fillers or ingredients that aren’t easily digested may cause your cat to visit their litter box more often and have larger stools (or even looser stools).
-Do you have an indoor cat or older cats that don’t get much exercise.
+Your cat’s age can also make a difference.
+For example, a kitten will likely have more frequent bowel movements than an adult cat.
+The type of food, how often you feed them, and how much you give them to eat will also influence your cats regular bowel movement.
+For example, low quality diets with lots of fillers or ingredients that aren’t easily digested may cause your cat to visit their litter box more often and have larger stools (or even looser stools).
+We saw this with our first cat when we didn’t know better to purchase high quality food.
+More frequent and larger stools.
+Do you have an indoor cat or older cats that don’t get much exercise?
 This will affect how often your cats poop.
-Further, is your cat on any medications or nutritional supplements, or even certain pain medications might affect how fast food passes through their digestive system.
+Further, if your cat is on any medications or nutritional supplements, or even certain pain medications, they might affect how fast food passes through their digestive tract.

-As a new or just curious cat owner, the general rule is that your cat should have a bowel movement at least once a day.
-Their poop should be well formed, brown in color, not too hard or loose, and they should pass it fairly easily.
+At least once a day.
+The general rule is that your cat should have a healthy bowel movement daily.
+Their dry stools should be well formed, brown in color, not too hard or loose, and they should pass it fairly easily.

-As you clean the cat litter of your cats litter box, please take a moment to inspect what your cats feces looks like.
-If your cat’s pooping behavior start to change from what they do normally, like the consistency, color, odor, or anything else is a cause to get your attention.
-Watch your cat more closely to see if this change goes for more than a day or two, it’s time to visit your veterinarian as these changes could be a health problem.
+As you clean the cat litter tray of your cats litter box, please take a moment to inspect what your cat’s feces looks like.
+If your cat’s bathroom habits start to change from what they do normally, like the consistency, color, odor, or anything else is a cause to get your attention.
+Watch your cat more closely to see if their litter box habit change goes on for more than a day or two.
+If you see changes, it’s time for a vet visit as these changes could be indicative of a medical condition.

 What should healthy cat poop look like?